twskj/CarND-LaneLines-P1/writeup.md

  5. Detecting lines using Hough Transform algorithm
  6. Averaging slope and intercept for left and right lane line
  8. Merging result to the original image
- 9. Write result
+ 9. Write result to storage

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by finding slope and intercept of each line.
-I then weighted average (based on length of each line).
+In order to draw a single line on the left and right lanes, I added normalizLines function which finding and weighted average of slope and intercep.
+The result will be again average with the past 4 frames.

 ![alt text][image1]